Access denied and insults; U.S. mutual funds get taste of activist life

 By voicing frustrations for all to see, large active fund managers open the door even further for other major shareholders to join the public fight and add pressure on CEOs and boards to address the proposed strategy shifts, leadership shuffles and other changes.

-T. Rowe Price, historically the most outspoken of the big active managers, is currently pushing Oracle Corp to improve its $9.3 billion offer for cloud storage company NetSuite Inc, which expires on Friday.
+T. Rowe Price, historically the most outspoken of the big active managers, is currently pushing Oracle Corp (ORCL.N) to improve its $9.3 billion offer for cloud storage company NetSuite Inc (N.N), which expires on Friday.
 The fund, which manages $763 billion, has sent a detailed letter to each company and has said it will not tender its shares.

 The mutual funds' public efforts to wring more value out of their holdings is in part a response to the rising competition from the low-fee index-tracking funds.